cliosight/Docs/README.md

 ```

 ## User Permissions and Access Control <a name="acl"></a>
 Cliosight ensures that each component created within its platform incorporates fine-grained access control.
 Administrators can grant specific permissions to users, enabling controlled actions such as data upload, viewing, and editing.
 An example of this control is restricting access to forms and reports based on the geographic location of users.
-Executing CRUD SQL queries on the database tables directly can also be restricted.
 Furthermore, administrators can designate users with the ability to create and execute triggers and workflows.
+Types of users:
-Similar restrictions are available for files stored within an account.
+1. Admin - all possible actions within an account.
+2. Non-admin - View permission for assigned (non-public) forms and view permission assigned for reports and dashboards.
+3. Admin-minor - Create permission for forms, reports, dashboards, triggers and workflows.
+No access to datasources, users/groups and tables.

 ## Leveraging Automation and AI Components <a name="ai"></a>